ymoslem/WLAC/README.md

 In this repository, you can find scripts we used for auto-completion.
 The script [complete.py](complete.py) is for Latin-based target languages (EN-DE, DE-EN, and ZH-EN), while the script [zh-complete.py](zh-complete.py) is for the Chinese target (EN-ZH).

-More details about decoding features of in the official [CTranslate2 documentation](https://opennmt.net/CTranslate2/decoding.html).
+Feel free to find out more details about CTranslate2's decoding features in the official [CTranslate2 documentation](https://opennmt.net/CTranslate2/decoding.html).

 ## Citation